getmaxun/maxun_docs/docs/robot/introduction.md

 There are four types of robots, each designed for a different job.

 ### 1. Extract
 Extract emulates real user behavior and captures structured data.
-No code required.
 - <a href="/robot/extract/robot-actions">Recorder Mode</a> - Record your actions as you browse; Maxun turns them into a reusable extraction robot.
 - <a href="/robot/extract/llm-extraction">AI Mode</a> - Describe what you want in natural language and let LLM-powered extraction do the rest.